damog/blog/source/_posts/perl-nymag.md

-Title: Perl on the NYMag
+title: "Perl on the NYMag"
 Date: 2009-08-10 09:21:33
 Tags: feed,perl,xml
 ---